ulbpodcast/ezrecorder/INSTALL.md

 In order to use EZrecorder, you need to install / enable several components:

 - Apache (nginx may be okay but not tested)
-- PHP5 or PHP7
+- PHP5 or PHP7 with modules:
-    - LIB SIMPLEXML
+    - simplexml
-    - LIB CURL
+    - curl
-    - LIB SQLITE
+    - pdo_sqlite
 - SSH
 - AT
 - FFMPEG 3.x